 - It takes 0.05 seconds for visitors to form an opinion about your website

-You’re being evaluated before you even know someone is interested.
-Every element of your online presence either builds confidence or raises doubts.
+You’re being judged before you know someone’s interested.
+Your online presence builds confidence or triggers doubts.
+There’s no middle ground.

 Your Website Is Your Storefront

-Your website is often the first real interaction someone has with your business.
-An outdated, slow, or confusing website signals that you don’t care about details—and they wonder what else you don’t care about.
+Your website is the first real interaction someone has with you.
+An outdated, slow, or confusing site tells them you don’t care about details.
+They’ll assume you don’t care about their project either.

 Professional Design Standards

 - Fast loading.
-Every second of delay increases the chance visitors leave
+Every second of delay sends visitors to your competitors

 - Easy navigation.
-People should find what they need in seconds
+People find what they need in seconds or they leave

 Clear Business Information